 Highlights: Calm, Passionate, Friendly

-The German Spaniel is yet another skilled hunting breed developed by the Germans in the late 1800’s.
-They’re primarily used as trackers, trackers and retrievers – even with black bears.
-And while they’re versatile, German Spaniels aren’t popular outside of Germany.
+The German Spaniel is yet another skilled hunting breed bred by the Germans in the late 1800’s.
+On the field, they’re used to track and retrieve – even with black bears.
+But despite their versatility, these spaniels aren’t so popular outside their home country.

-Despite having strong hunting instincts, they are surprisingly friendly towards both humans and dogs of the pack.
-German Spaniels aren’t your everyday gun-dogs, they have the ability to be top-tier family dogs as well.
+German Spaniels have strong hunting instincts, but they are surprisingly friendly towards humans and dogs of the same pack.
+They aren’t your everyday gun-dogs because they also have the ability to be top-tier family dogs as well.

 - John Scott, the Lord Chancellor of Great Britain, owned a German Spaniel named Pincher.
 Many believed Pincher was his favorite dog.

 - In Canada, descendants of the German Spaniel are used to track down and flush out black bears from parks.

 - German Spaniels are used in Sweden to track and chase out the growing boar population.

 Hanover Hounds are hunting dogs developed to have a sharp nose for all-purpose tracking.
 In fact, they are elite trackers that can sometimes get lost finding a scent.
 Once they lock in on the smell, it’s quite difficult to grab their attention.

 Although the Hanover Hound isn’t your typical family dog, their gentleness and loyalty is seen in a family setting.
 That being said, they’re most ideal for hunters living on a large property, where they can get plenty of daily run and exercise.